 Lincoln is my insurance choice.
 Can I apply for accommodation?

 If the University of Lincoln is your insurance choice, you will receive an email when you are able to apply for accommodation.
-We recommend that insurance applicants make an application for accommodation as soon as you are able to after the application system opens in March.
+We recommend that insurance applicants make an application for accommodation as soon as you are able to after the application system opens in February for insurance applicants.

 We are unable to guarantee accommodation to insurance applicants.
 However, over the last few years, we have been able to offer a hall of residence room, on or off campus, to all insurance and clearing students.